-GT's Pro Performer is the bike that introduced freestyle to the world almost 30 years ago.
-This modern version ships with 26-inch wheels, a chromoly frame, fork, and handlebar, and promises to take your skills to a new level, just like the original did a whole generation ago.
-The Pro Performer's larger wheelset has the versatility you're looking for, whether you ride in the street or at the park.
-And it comes with class-defining BMX specs like the GT Power Series Alloy 3-piece crank, 16T freewheel and plastic pedals.
+GT's Performer is pretty much the bike that introduced freestyle to the world almost 30 years ago.
+This modern version promises to take your skills to a new level, just like the original did a whole generation ago.
+Boasting a tough hi-ten frame, stout 20-inch aluminum wheels, and a sealed Mid bottom bracket, the Performer is ready to carry out the craziest of tricks.
+And it comes with class-defining BMX spec like 3-piece tubular-chromoly cranks, 25/9 micro gearing with a 1-piece driver and plastic pedals.
 The torch has been passed to you.

 Page 1 of 1